Jiwaka Province

 Jiwaka is a province of Papua New Guinea.
-The provincial capital is temporarily located in Kurumul.
-Mostly all provincial matters are handled in Kurumul while few are handled in Banz and Minj.
+The government gazetted provincial capital is located in Kurumul.
+Temporarily all provincial matters are handled in Minj after the election of the new Governor in 2022 general elections.
+Matters concerning each district are dealt with at their respective district administration office.

 The province covers an area of 4,798 km², and there are 343,987 inhabitants (2011 census final figures—2000 census 185,641).
 Jiwaka province officially came into being on 17 May 2012, comprising three districts previously part of Western Highlands Province.
 Mount Wilhelm, the tallest mountain in Papua New Guinea, is on the border of Jiwaka.